-- Class teachers develop positive relationships with families through and open door policy. - Class Dojo is used to communicate with families and to share updates of the learning and events that are happening in school and the wider communities. - Class Dojo is established as our Remote Learning Platform. - Class teachers will facilities discussion about children's wellbeing and development. - We have a number of ways in which we engage with families regarding the progress of their child including telephone calls, consultation meetings (these may be virtual), annual reviews and end of year reports. - Class teachers will communicate their observations and seek further information from the child and their family. - Class teachers will listen to observations or concerns raised by the child or family. - Children and families will be involved in termly discussions about progress and their individual needs.
+- Class teachers develop positive relationships with families through and open door policy. - Class Dojo is used to communicate with families and to share updates of the learning and events that are happening in school and the wider communities. - Class Dojo is established as our Remote Learning Platform. - Class teachers will facilities discussion about children's wellbeing and development. - We have a number of ways in which we engage with families regarding the progress of their child including telephone calls, consultation meetings (these may be virtual), annual reviews and three school reports written by class teacher (one per term). - Class teachers will communicate their observations and seek further information from the child and their family.

+Class teachers will listen to observations or concerns raised by the child or family.
+Children and families will be involved in termly discussions about progress and their individual needs.
 Families are always involved in any referrals that are made to appropriate services.
 We signpost families to support where they can find help and advice.
-Training courses or parent groups.Parent invited to all review meetings for IEP's.
+Training courses or parent groups.
+Parent invited to all review meetings for IEP's.
 Family questionnaires.
-Celebration assemblies Half termly 'Wellbeing Wednesdays'. ----------------------------------- Transition activities are shared with families; families are invited to meet their child's new class teacher in their new classroom.
+Celebration assemblies Half termly 'Wellbeing Wednesdays'.
+Transition activities are shared with families; families are invited to meet their child's new class teacher in their new classroom.
 We also send home a transition photo booklet for all children.
-How do we help a child with physical needs?
-Our provision is always based on individual need; where appropriate • Every class has access to equipment which helps writing: sloping boards; a variety of pencil grips; a variety of pens and other writing apparatus and a range of IT equipment.
+How do we help a Our provision is always based on individual need; where appropriate child with physical Every class has access to equipment which helps writing: sloping boards; a needs? variety of pencil grips; a variety of pens and other writing apparatus and a range of IT equipment.
 Whole Class Strategies such as 'Disco Dough' and 'Squiggle While you Wiggle'.
 Support assistants trained to deliver Fine and Gross Motor skills programmes, alongside advice from external agencies such as Physiotherapy and Occupational Therapy.
 Relevant staff are trained in moving and handling.
 Annual review and publication of the Equality Policy and Action Plan.
-How do we help a Experienced staff. child with speech and language Delivery of programmes devised by speech and language therapist.
-SULP (Social Line of Language) trained assistants. needs?
-SULP (Social Use of Language) trained assistants.
-Spirals - Speech & Language Programme.
-Nursery Narratives Programme - promotes understanding and use of language.
+How do we help a Experienced staff. child with speech Delivery of programmes devised by speech and language therapist. and language SULP (Social Use of Language) trained assistants. needs?
+Chatterbox - Speech & Language Programme for nursery children Nursery Narratives Programme - promotes understanding and use of language.
 Black Sheep Narratives Programme - promotes understanding and use of language.
-Lego Therapy.Talking Partners.
-Let's Talk Programme - develops understanding and use of simple vocabulary Delivery of programmes devised by speech and language therapists Early Phonics - Phase 1.
+Lego Therapy.
+Talking Partners.
+Let's Talk Programme - develops understanding and use of simple Delivery of programmes devised by speech and language therapists Early Phonics - Phase 1.
 Key vocabulary mats (with visual prompts) sent home.
-Annual Phonics Training/Refresher for all teaching and support staff, ensuring correct enunciation of sounds (Little Wandle Letters and Sounds Revised) Vocabulary taught using a 'Word Aware' approach, meaning that vocabulary is specially taught.
-Pre-teaching of key vocabulary to ensure understanding How do we help a We currently have no children with English as an additional language, we do child who has English as an however have bilingual children.
-If support is needed we would use: Additional Visual cues Language (EAL)?
-Modelling Peer support First language as accounts.
-First language resourcesPrecision Teaching Work in partnership with external agencies where required to plan and deliver support for children with EAL.
-Key vocabulary mats (with visual prompts) sent home.
-Pavinged and Undated Nevember 2021
+Annual Phonics Training/Refresher for all teaching and support staff. ensuring correct enunciation of sounds (Little Wandle Letters and Sounds Revised) Vocabulary taught using a 'Word Aware' approach, meaning that vocabulary is specially taught.
+Language rich learning environment Pre-teaching of key vocabulary to ensure understanding LINGO Speech and Language Training We currently have no children with English as an additional language, we do How do we help a child who has however have bilingual children.
+If support is needed we would use: English as an Visual cues

+Additional Language (EAL)?

+- Modelling

+- Peer support

+- First language resources

+- Precision Teaching

+- Work in partnership with external agencies where required to plan and deliver support for children with EAL.

+- Key vocabulary mats (with visual prompts) sent home.